Frequently Asked Questions

 Can I submit an investee application for myself?

-We will soon release a feature that will enable individuals to refer someone they know closely, like their domestic worker, cook, driver etc. to receive a loan through Rang De’s platform.
-Look out for updates about this.
+You can refer someone you know closely, like your domestic worker, cook, driver etc. to receive a loan through Rang De’s platform.
+Go to https://rangde.in/influence to get started.

 Why do so many investees have the same occupation?

 Investees having similar occupations are often members of the same group or belong to the same community, and, hence are involved in similar livelihood activities.
 This is an indicator of group homogeneity.

 Why are the surnames of some investees the same?
 Are they part of the same family?